OpenSourceEconomics/econ-project-templates/docs_template/source/background/directory_structure.md

 - The directory root/src contains many more subdirectories and files:

-  - utilities.py provides code that may be used by different steps of the project.
-    Little code snippets for input / output or stuff that is not directly related to the model would go here.

 ### Zooming in

 Lets go one step deeper and consider the root/src directory in more detail: